jahan-addison/minta/README.md

 ## Details

-matzen was created during the development of the graphical intricacies in my [https://jahan.engineer](new website).
+matzen was created during the development of the graphical intricacies in my [new website](https://jahan.engineer).
 It was inspired by the pattern matching systems in Swift and Haskell.

 You may use this project without typescript, and is installable via `npm install matzen`